So do they take credit cards in Vienna?

 Vienna and credit cards

 Vienna (and Austria in general) does not have a strong tradition of credit card use.
-For example, I cannot remember ever seeing a local pay with a credit card in a bar or restaurant.
+To give you an idea of what I mean, I’ve lived here 25+ years and have never seen a local pay with a credit card in a bar or restaurant.
+I have a credit card and have never used it locally even once (only for online transactions).

-The relatively low uptake of credit cards in the population compared to places like the UK has its roots in traditional values.
+The relatively low uptake/use of credit cards in the population compared to places like the UK or USA has its roots in traditional values.
 Austria is not a credit-driven economy; home ownership is not widespread in Vienna, for example.

 This reluctance to use credit cards is reflected in the retail world.
 You should not assume you can pay for all your meals, rooms, tickets or shopping with a credit card.
 Always check for the appropriate symbol on the door or till, first.